 Related information

-How do I convert my EC2 Ubuntu instance's default MBR partitioning scheme to GPT to bypass the 2-TiB limit for MBR partitions on my EBS volume?
+How do I convert the default MBR partitioning scheme to GPT of my EC2 Ubuntu instance so that I can bypass the 2-TiB limit for MBR partitions on my EBS volume?

 AWS OFFICIAL